TIP:

 Bitrate

 The number of bits per second that are recorded in a media file.
 Typically, a higher bitrate leads to larger files with higher quality.
-For audio, Riverside uses Linear PCM (see below).
+For audio, Riverside uses Linear PCM, up to a 16 bit depth.

 Business Advanced